Hamzaoutdoors/Hamzaoutdoors/README.md

 ⚡ Fun fact:
-I first traveled solo when I was 13 😁. traveling and working push me to change my career into full stack development
+I first traveled solo when I was 13 😁. traveling and working push me to change my career into full-stack development

 ### Cheers and Happy hacking! 😁👍💻